Updated March 2020

-So, managed Android devices enable an administrator to bypass the setup wizard by design and more information will be available from your chosen EMM provider.
+So, managed Android devices enable an administrator to bypass the setup wizard (or at least, bypass most of the wizard) by design and more information will be available from your chosen EMM provider.

 Note: It is possible, though less common, to enrol a Device Owner (DO) after bypassing the setup wizard using the Intent Manager CSP

 Bypassing the setup wizard on unmanaged Zebra Android devices

 Where supported, any user of unmanaged Zebra Android devices can take advantage of the feature to bypass the setup wizard entirely.

 Supported devices are listed in the StageNow documentation which at the time of writing are: